Dragonmystic707/exalted-reincarnated/docs/System.md

 Sidereals have labeled this flaw as “Elsewhere,” since the items are neither here nor there, but somewhere “else..”
-It is certainly a problem that needs to be fixed…eventually.
+It is certainly a problem that needs to be fixed...eventually.

 Elsewhere is not all-powerful.
 The Exalt must reasonably be able to carry the items in the first place, and it must not be something that